 Tyne Tunnel Byelaws

 Byelaws were made by the Tyne and Wear Integrated Transport Authority in pursuance of the Transport and Works Act 1992 and the River Tyne (Tunnels) Order 2005.
-These Byelaws have been updated in 2020 and may be cited as Tyne Tunnels Byelaws 2020.
-They detail how people must behave within the site.
+These Byelaws are available at Bylaws – Tyne Tunnel 2 (tt2.co.uk) They detail how people must behave within the site and are designed to ensure the tunnels are as safe as possible.

 The New Tyne Crossing project is entirely self-funded and paid for by road usage tolls.
 A 10% discount is available to pre-paid account holders.